sanjidat/FPGA-Digital-Oscilloscope-Nios2/README.md

 - and Python-based data visualization.

 The current version uses an internally generated sine wave to validate the digital acquisition path.
-Future development could replace the sample generator with an **external ADC interface** and add features such as configurable sampling rate, larger capture memory, and pre-trigger sampling.
+Future development could replace the sample generator with an **external ADC interface** and add features such as a configurable sampling rate, larger capture memory, and pre-trigger sampling.